 Sole traders and disguised employment

-Just as IR35 tackles so-called disguised employment by limited company contractors, agency legislation exists to tackle disguised employment by sole traders.
+Just as IR35 addresses so-called disguised employment by limited company contractors, agency legislation addresses disguised employment by sole traders.

-In recent years, some employers have preferred to hire ‘self-employed’ workers rather than employees, to save money, and protect themselves from assuming employer-type obligations.
+In recent years, some employers have preferred to hire ‘self-employed’ workers rather than employees to save money and avoid assuming employer-type obligations.

-As a result, the Government drafted agency legislation to tackle this practice (see ESM2029).
-If you are deemed to be working under the supervision, direction or control (SDC) of a client, then you are deemed to be an employee for tax purposes.
-You can find out more about the agency legislation – as clarified in 2016 – here.
+If you are deemed to be working under supervision, direction or control (SDC), then you are deemed to be an employee for tax purposes.

 Sole trading and IR35 – in conclusion

-As we have discussed; if recruiters did routinely hire sole traders, separate employment status rules would still apply anyway.
+As we have discussed, if recruiters routinely hired sole traders, separate employment status rules would still apply.

-The key is to be able to trade outside IR35 legitimately as a limited company worker as demonstrated by the terms of your contracts, and the way you carry out this work (your working practices).
+The key is to trade outside IR35 legitimately as a limited company worker, as demonstrated by the terms of your contracts and how you carry out this work (your working practices).
+You can read more in our guide to inside and outside IR35.

 Read our core IR35 guides to get started!